Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Design and security Goals

+This property ensures that the attacker learns about the dataset~$\cd$ as much as it would when interacting with a trusted DP curator who faithfully maintains a privacy budget.
+That is, every query is answered using a DP mechanism, the budget is correctly adjusted after each answered query and queries that would exceed the budget return answer~$\bot$.

 Formally stating DP confidentiality is not straightforward for two reasons.
 Non-trivial DP mechanisms are randomized and the order in which queries are answered may alter their answer (\eg budget may expire earlier if more expensive queries are answered first).
-Hence even if the system provides DP guarantees the answers may be different from another DP system due to different randomness used or the order in which queries are answered.
-We overcome this challenge by defining a transcript that captures a state of a DP system.
-To guarantee confidentiality, this transcript should be equivalent to a transcript of the ideal functionality.
+Hence, even if a system provides DP guarantees, the answers may be different from another DP system due to different randomness used or the order in which queries are answered.
+We overcome this challenge by defining a transcript that captures each requested query, including its answer and the remaining budget.
+We then say that a system provides DP confidentiality, if it produces a transcript that is equivalent to a transcript produced by the ideal system (\ie trusted curator).

-\paragraph{Ideal DP System.} The ideal setting that we aim our system to resemble is the following.
-The data owner is the only one that has access to the dataset.
+\paragraph{Ideal DP System.} Our system aims to resemble the following ideal setting.
+The data owner is the only one that has access to the dataset and the privacy budget.
 It sets the budget $\bm{\budget}$ and answers data analyst's queries in a sequential order as long as there is enough budget to answer the queries.
 If the budget is not enough, it sends $\bot$ as a reply.
+Given a query~$\query$ and the remaining budget, $\spec$ returns the DP mechanism~$\mech$ and~$\epsilon$ required to answer~$\query$.
+The query is answered using this mechanism if there is enough budget.
 The data analyst learns only the DP answers to the queries.

 We present this ideal DP functionality in~\cref{alg:idealdp}.
 It takes a sequence of queries $Q$ and processes them in the order given in the sequence.
 It then constructs a transcript $T_\mathsf{ideal}$ where each entry is of the form $(\query, \answer, \budget)$ where $\answer$ is the answer to the query and $\budget$ is the updated budget after the query.